Flaviatagliafierro/Scope/README.md

 Running the experiments requires the following software to be installed:

-Python 3.10.4
+Python 3.10.4;
-Google colab
+Google colab;
-Gurobi
+Gurobi.